metaaa/css-cheatsheet/README.md

   - Specifying a value other than visible (the default) or clip creates a new block formatting context.
 This is necessary for technical reasons — if a float intersected with the scrolling element it would forcibly rewrap the content after each scroll step, leading to a slow scrolling experience.
   - Setting one axis to visible (the default) while setting the other to a different value results in visible behaving as auto.
   - In order for overflow to have an effect, the block-level container must have either a set height (`height` or `max-height`) or `white-space` set to `nowrap`.
   - The JavaScript `Element.scrollTop` property may be used to scroll an HTML element even when overflow is set to `hidden`.
+  - Using `overflow: scroll`, browsers with visible scrollbars will always display them—even if there is not enough content to overflow.
+  - If **two keywords are specified**, the first applies to overflow-x and the second applies to overflow-y.
+Otherwise, both overflow-x and overflow-y are set to the same value.
+  - When you use a value of overflow such as `scroll` or `auto`, you create a **Block Formatting Context** (BFC). **The content of the box that you have changed the value of overflow for acquires a self-contained layout.** Content outside the container cannot poke into the container, and nothing can poke out of that container into the surrounding layout. **This enables scrolling behavior, as all box content needs to be contained and not overlap, in order to create a consistent scrolling experience.**